-Lina will be attending law school in Fall 2017, and intends to pursue civil liberties law in order to represent those who have been silenced and marginalized in society, and to become a part of the greater mission to rectify human rights violations on an international level.
+Lina has been attending Northeastern School of Law since Fall 2017 and is expecting to graduate in 2020.
+She intends to pursue civil liberties law in order to represent those who have been silenced and marginalized in society, and to become a part of the greater mission to rectify human rights violations on an international level.

 Learn more at: